BreadCircuses/Tech-Journal/README.md

 Made a change on the server => need to restart it.

-Friday, November 4th, 2016
+*Friday, November 4th, 2016*

 Our professor recommends using Graphics2D instead of the older Graphics class in Java despite the newer Graphics2D having more cumbersome syntax.

-Thursday, November 3rd, 2016
+*Thursday, November 3rd, 2016*

 JFrame and JPanel are containers, JLabel is a component.

-Wednesday, November 2nd, 2016
+*Wednesday, November 2nd, 2016*

 Continuing with Java GUI: understand the hierarchy, layers, purpose of JFrame, JButton, etc. but the purpose of JLabel is still vague - is it more like a pane or a text field (or area)?

-Monday, October 31st, 2016
+*Monday, October 31st, 2016*

 Java GUI.

-Saturday, October 29th, 2016
+*Saturday, October 29th, 2016*

 Alt+Shift+S makes getters and setters instead of the typing!!

-Friday, October 28th, 2016
+*Friday, October 28th, 2016*

 Coders Club.
 Have to figure what machine learning algorithm has ranking prediction.

-Wednesday, October 26th, 2016
+*Wednesday, October 26th, 2016*

 First time pair programming with someone much more experienced than I am (Craig).
 Worked on Xiki and it was amazing!
 Craig said that he threw me into the middle of things and I figured out what’s what faster than others.

-The Lyft driver David who graduated from Dev Bootcamp two weeks ago.
+The Lyft driver David graduated from Dev Bootcamp two weeks ago.
 Asked him how many graduates find a developer job within the first 3 months after graduation.
 He said: the majority.
 I asked about the algorithms.
 He said they had one class on them - then use online tutorials.

-Tuesday, October 25th, 2016
+*Tuesday, October 25th, 2016*

 Turns out one can install Linux on top of Windows!
 It’s been available for a few months.
 Installed it too.

-Monday, October 24th, 2016
+*Monday, October 24th, 2016*

 More Java homework: constructor and method overloading, enums, this keyword, etc.

-Sunday, October 23rd, 2016
+*Sunday, October 23rd, 2016*

 Craig Muth on Ziki:
 QUOTE “Most apps (or at least their main structures) boil down to nested lists of choices.
 There should be a (or perhaps many) very simple languages for defining the main navigation of an app (the nested lists of choices).
 Xiki is on the path to being such a format.
 As it is, you can type a few nested menu items (with 2-space indenting) and use it on the command line, in a text editor, in a web browser, and as a service.